 In January 2018, longtime R-MA employee Jonathan C. Ezell became Vice President of the Academy.
 To chat briefly with Mr. Ezell is to come away with an impression of a thoroughly amiable, very sincere, and a perhaps bookish man with a penchant toward bow ties and conservative suits.
-Read his curriculum vitae and what jumps out at you are activities he lists—like wrestling, basketball, football, and baseball—which he has involved himself in at R-MA, at one time or another.
+Read his curriculum vitae and what jumps out are activities he lists—like wrestling, basketball, football, and baseball—which he has involved himself in at R-MA, at one time or another.

-You could say that Jonathan Ezell doesn’t hesitate to mix it up with his students.
-Rhetorically, he asked, "You can throw yourself into myriad activities to engage our children and what better place is there to do it than at R-MA?"
+You could say that Mr. Ezell doesn’t hesitate to mix it up with the students.
+Rhetorically, he asks, "You can throw yourself into myriad activities to engage our children and what better place is there to do it than at R-MA?"
 Now, after decades of encouraging the academic pursuits of the student body, he is responsible for ensuring that the Academy remains connected with its younger alumni, especially those who have passed through the classrooms during his time here.

 Mr. Ezell is a fun-loving family man (wife Lisa, also an educator, and children Benjamin and Emily) who dabbles in travel, sports and theater.
-Yet his work ethic is reflected in his attaining one of two advanced degrees while Principal of R-MA Middle School (1997-2000), and the other while teaching upper school English.
+Yet his work ethic is reflected in his attaining one of two advanced degrees while Principal of R-MA Middle School (1997-2000), and the other while teaching Upper School English.
 He joined the Academy faculty in 1986 and was named "Teacher of the Year" (by faculty vote) in 1990.
 He became the Upper School Academic Dean in the summer of 2000 and served in that position until 2018.

-Dean Ezell was the Chairman of the Board of the Front Royal/Warren County Chamber of Commerce for two years, 2005-2007.
+Mr. Ezell was the Chairman of the Board of the Front Royal/Warren County Chamber of Commerce for two years, 2005-2007.
 His other civic activities include memberships in Front Royal Rotary Club and past president (1996-1998) and secretary (1994-1996) for Samuels Public Library.
-His hobbies include fly fishing, golf, chess, hiking, camping, and canoeing, as well as reading— political philosophy, ethics, literature, and philosophy.
+His hobbies include fly fishing, golf, chess, hiking, camping, and canoeing, as well as reading— political philosophy, ethics, literature, and philosophy